By: Jared McNair & Nicole Trinidad

 Every year, students from halfway across the globe come to Valencia to participate in the Foreign Exchange Program.
 For approximately two weeks these, students are given the opportunity to get a taste of the Southern California lifestyle.
 The program offers an exciting experience for Tigers as well, providing a unique window into culture, language, and ideas of students from different countries.
 This year there were 26 students who arrived from Lyon, France.

-The Foreign Exchange Program has been active for four years at VHS.
+The Foreign Exchange Program has been active for 4 years in VHS.
 While it is not school or district sponsored, the program was intended to be “a tremendous opportunity for our students to meet kids from another culture and to make friends with them, all the while showing them what life is like for teenagers in California” said organizer and Spanish teacher, Mr. Steven Picht.
 Students across all the foreign language classes were given the chance to host one or more of the exchange students and were introduced to them on February 13.

 What they learned the most, besides improving their language, was how different California is from what they were used to and they were able to appreciate mixing cultures.
 Exposure to a whole different way of living was something so new and beautiful to be apart of.
 Noemie observed that, “In America, people are cozy, and accept the difference between people.
 In France, on the other hand, it is very difficult to accept other cultures or other religions.”
 From previous expectations, many of them realized the mental picture they made about America was actually confirmed when coming here and even better than what they expected.